 Churches, Monasteries, and places of worship

 Australia’s major religion is Christianity, however, it is a multi-cultural and multi-religion country with lots of different people living and worshipping there.
 When visiting any places of worship, modest dress is advised.
-Outside some churches or important buildings you may see a sign stipulating for guests to cover knees and shoulders.
-If you are visiting during summer months and want to explore these incredible buildings, carry a shawl and some loose fitting trousers or a long skirt in your day backpack.
+Outside some churches or important buildings, you may see a sign stipulating for guests to cover their knees and shoulders.
+If you are visiting during the summer months and want to explore these incredible buildings, carry a shawl and some loose-fitting trousers or a long skirt in your day backpack.
 This way you can quickly cover yourself to go inside, without having to miss out.

 Beachwear for all occasions

 Although it is a hot, sunny destination, remember to cover up after leaving the beach or poolside.
 This is for your own good as it minimizes exposure to harmful sun rays.